MYTH: It's All About How They're Raised

 We often don't know much about a dog's background, especially when they find their way into a shelter or rescue as an adult.
 Unfortunately, many people are afraid to give a dog with an unknown history or known history of trauma a chance because they may not have been "raised right."

-Most dogs with unknown histories, who have come in as strays or have been surrendered by their families with little information, have not experienced trauma.
 We should be careful not to jump to conclusions about a dog's past; a dog who is afraid of new people or experiences may have simply been under-socialized, not abused.
 A dog with physical wounds likely received those injuries while living on the streets, not because they were a "bait dog" or were beaten by a human.
 Creating a false narrative can be harmful to that dog's chances of finding a forever home, especially when it gives the impression that the dog was not "raised right."

 A grey and white American Bully with cropped ears sits on a wooden porch, smiling at the camera